Being arrested for a criminal offense is a frightening and frustrating

 First, it is imperative to obtain the legal services of an experienced

-Before your case starts, find out which courtroom your case will be heard.
+Before your case starts, determine the courtroom number for your case by

 If you enter a plea of “guilty” or “no contest”